 Use the drag and drop chargeback and disputes calculator to get just-in-time results and exposure level on your chargebacks and disputes.
 And how much money and hours you could recover every month with Chargeflow chargeback management service with proven chargeback prevention.

-What is the average chargeback recovery rate?
+What is the average chargeback recovery rate for merchants in different industries?